Reference No: 2/2023

 - Board governance of non-profit companies

-- Academic credentials in the areas that could include risk management, financial management, environmental law and governance, public interest law and/or social justice
+- Academic credentials in the areas that could include risk management, financial management, and organisational governance.

 Candidates must have a clear understanding of the fiduciary duties of a director, and demonstrate the following personal characteristics:

 - Integrity: Have experience in a position of trust requiring him or her to act in good faith, avoid conflicts of interest, and display the highest standards of honesty and integrity within and outside the organisation.

 - Independence: Be able to exercise judgment independently of any stakeholder outside of the Centre for Environmental Rights, and not occupy any political office (in any political party) or occupy a position in any sphere of government.

 - Competence: The nominated directors must have obtained a degree or equivalent qualification and have demonstrable practical knowledge and experience relevant to the role.